Your Guide to ACT Electricity Providers

 Something handy about that standing offer is it also gives you a baseline for what to expect ACT electricity prices to be like.
 While what you end up paying can be higher or lower, it’s a fair assessment of the costs of selling you electricity, like buying the electricity and paying to use the network to get it to your place.

-For 2023–24, assuming you’re using 6,500 kWh and without our friend GST getting involved, you’d be paying $1,882 on the standing offer.1Independent Competition and Regulatory Commission – ACT Electricity Prices Adjustment from 1 July 2023, p4 To put this into perspective, the equivalent standing offers elsewhere in Australia come in at least 20% more.
+For 2024–25, assuming you’re using 6,500 kWh and without our friend GST getting involved, you’d be paying $2,334 on the standing offer.1Independent Competition and Regulatory Commission – Commission releases final report on regulated retail electricity prices for 2024-27, p6 To put this into perspective, the equivalent standing offers elsewhere in Australia come in at least 3% more, some even over 20% more.
 And if you can get a market offer that’s even less than the ACT standing offer?
 Well, you’d be laughing.

 What should I keep in mind when comparing ACT Electricity Providers?